-"Companies seeking to profit at the expense of our national security are priority targets for ICE and the Department of Homeland Security.
-The sensitive items that were illegally exported by this company are controlled for good reason -- in the wrong hands, they pose a threat to U.S. forces abroad and to Americans at home," said Michael J. Garcia, the Department of Homeland Security Assistant Secretary for U.S. Immigration and Customs Enforcement (ICE).
+Michael J. Garcia, the Department of Homeland Security Assistant Secretary for U.S. Immigration and Customs Enforcement (ICE), stated, "Companies seeking to profit at the expense of our national security are priority targets for ICE and the Department of Homeland Security.
+The sensitive items that were illegally exported by this company are controlled for good reason -- in the wrong hands, they pose a threat to U.S. forces abroad and to Americans at home."

-This conviction is the eleventh conviction, in California and the District of Columbia, resulting from an undercover investigation targeted at aircraft parts suppliers who sell defense articles and military parts over the internet to foreign buyers without obtaining export licenses or complying with the arms embargoes.
+Today's sentence is the ninth, in California and the District of Columbia, resulting from an undercover investigation targeted at aircraft parts suppliers who sell defense articles and military parts over the internet to foreign buyers without obtaining export licenses or complying with the arms embargoes.